RE-IMAGINING LIFELONG LEARNING IN IRELAND

 ABOUT US

-MicroCreds is an €14.3 million project (2020-2026) led by the IUA in partnership with eight universities: DCU, Maynooth University, Trinity College Dublin, UCC, UCD, University of Galway and University of Limerick with TU Dublin joining the project in early 2025.
+MicroCreds was originally a €14.3 million project (2020-2026) led by the Irish Universities Association in partnership with eight universities: DCU, Maynooth University, Trinity College Dublin, UCC, UCD, University of Galway and University of Limerick with TU Dublin joining the project in early 2025.
+After the project concluded in spring 2026, the HigherEducation Authority assumed management and responsibility of the MicroCreds portal.

-We are the first European country to establish a coherent National Framework for quality assured and accredited micro-credentials.
-IUA project partner universities are collaborating to develop, pilot and evaluate the building blocks required for a transformation in lifelong learning through micro-credentials.
-Micro-credentials have the potential to reimagine and reframe the relationship between learners, universities, enterprise and civil society partners, generating a step change in lifelong and life-wide learning.
+Ireland is the first European country to establish a coherent National Framework for quality assured and accredited micro-credentials.
+IUA project Partner universities are collaborating to develop, pilot and evaluate the building blocks required for a transformation in lifelong learning through micro-credentials.
+Micro-credentials have the potential to reimagine and reframe the relationship between learners, Higher Education Institutions, enterprise and civil society partners, generating a step change in lifelong and life-wide learning.

 THAT MICROCREDS WILL LEAVE A LEGACY FRAMEWORK FOR MICRO-CREDENTIALS SUPPORTING ENGAGEMENT WITH LIFELONG LEARNING.